-Is standard practice for many healthcare centers that offer childcare is to ask the parents to sign a liability form purporting to waive responsibility for injury to the children while under the care of the fitness center.
+Is standard practice for many Houston healthcare centers that offer childcare is to ask the parents to sign a liability form purporting to waive responsibility for injury to the children while under the care of the fitness center.

 We recently wrote an article outlining the law in the state of Texas with regard to liability waivers for injuries to children.

 In short, the fact that the parents of a child may have signed a liability waiver does not necessarily completely release the facility for acts of negligence when a child may have been injured.

-Fortunately, many fitness facilities believe that their paperwork resolves some of the claims for injury to a child when they were improperly supervised.
-Additionally, many even have the gall to suggest that the child themselves were responsible or even the child’s parents.
+Fortunately, many fitness facilities believe that their paperwork resolved some of the claims for injury to a child when they were improperly supervised.
+Many even have the gall to suggest that the child themselves were responsible or even the child’s parents.

-In Texas, for children of tender age, the defense of comparative negligence is not available.
+In Texas, the defense of comparative negligence is unavailable for children of tender age.
 For slightly older children, the standard of care is that of a child of that age.
 Trying to hold a child responsible is a tough sell in the state of Texas.

 One thing that fitness centers can do to enhance their services to their members and also protect children is to add quality caregivers in a reasonable relationship and number to the number of children in their care.

-One of the leading causes of child injury is the failure of the facility to have adequate numbers of adults supervising the children.
+One of the leading causes of child injury is the facility’s failure to have adequate numbers of adults supervising the children.
 Supervision should be such that an adult has eyes on the child under their care at all times.
 Our Houston law firm has won compensation for injured children for decades.